 The festival, in fact, is celebrated in a way full of fun and involves showing faith in God for the harvest.
 Interestingly, this is a festival that lasts for a duration of three days when different activities are organized for the joy of people.
 So, plan your visit to regions like Himachal Pradesh, Arunachal Pradesh, Leh and Ladakh during the time of Losar and indulge in the festivities that last for three days.

-Things To Do - Indulge in local celebrations that last for three days
+Things to do - Indulge in local celebrations that last for three days

-Where It Is Celebrated - Losar is mainly celebrated in regions like Himachal Pradesh, Arunachal Pradesh, Leh and Ladakh in India.
+Where it is Celebrated - Losar is mainly celebrated in regions like Himachal Pradesh, Arunachal Pradesh, Leh and Ladakh in India.

-Significance Of The Festival - Losar is celebrated as a day when the Tibetan New Year begins according to the Tibetan Calendar.
+Significance of the Festival - Losar is celebrated as a day when the Tibetan New Year begins according to the Tibetan Calendar.

 Suggested Read: Things to do in Leh Ladakh: Unleash the Adventurer Within